There are few anatomical shoemaking lines you must know to make correct shoe pattern.

-Watch this shoemaking tutorial carefully and don’t worry if it was too fast, I will explain everything.
+Watch the shoemaking tutorial at the beginning of this article carefully and don’t worry if it was too fast, I will explain everything.

 It’s not just a very short explanation on how to apply correctly the design of your pump shoes on the last,